 An individual can apply for entry clearance under the UK Graduate Trainee route.
 However, they cannot apply to switch to a Graduate Trainee visa from inside the UK.
 This is because they need to have worked for their employer overseas for 3 months immediately before they apply.

 When applying for a UK Graduate Trainee visa, in addition to being able to show proof of funds, there will be an application fee and an immigration health surcharge for each year of the applicant’s stay in the UK.
-The application fee is set at £259 and the healthcare surcharge is £624 per year.
-The applicant will be told how much they’ll need to pay when they apply.
+The visa application fee is set at £259.

 Graduate Trainees can come to the UK for up to one year at a time.
 However, this is up to the maximum cumulative period permitted on the GBM routes of 5 years in any 6-year period.
 This means that any previous permission the worker has had on any of the GBM routes, or the former ICT routes, will be taken into account by the Home Office when deciding what, if any, permission they can be granted under the Graduate Trainee route.